merklejerk/whisper-scribe/README.md

 cp .config.example.toml config.toml
 ```

-If you're planning on running this CPU-only, I recommend setting your whisper `model` to `openai/whisper-small.en` for real-time transcription.
+If you're planning on running this CPU-only, I recommend setting your whisper `model` to `openai/whisper-small.en` for near real-time transcription.
 If you've got a compatible GPU, `openai/whisper-large-v3-turbo` works fantastic.

 ## Usage